automerge/old-automerge-website/docs/cookbook/rich-text-prosemirror-react.md

 export default App
 ```

-Now, we're going to create a ProseMirror editor.tsx`.
+Now, we're going to create a ProseMirror editor.
 Prosemirror manages its own UI and state, it just needs to be attached to the DOM somehow.
 To achieve this we'll use the `useRef` hook to get hold of a reference to a dom element inside a React component which we can pass to prosemirror.

 ```jsx title="src/App.tsx"
 import { AutomergeUrl } from "@automerge/automerge-repo"